Brief Overview here

 How does Neurofeedback training work with the other modalities you offer?

-– I like to think of my work as addressing the malady from the mind(talk therapy), body(yoga), and brain(neurofeedback).
+-I like to think of my work as addressing the malady from the mind(talk therapy), body(yoga), and brain(neurofeedback).
 Some people come to me and utilize all 3 modalities and some just 1 or two.
 I’m open to any combination of my work that suits you the best.
 All 3 treatment modalities are important and have their place in healing; one is not better than the other, simply they are different.
 I do recommend that when we start neurofeedback, we put the emphasis there.
-Certainly, we can do a talk or yoga session during; it’s just important to gain momentum with the training and get the relief we are looking for.
+Certainly, we can do a talk or yoga session during; it’s just important to gain momentum with the training and get the relief you are looking for.
 Some people have found that there is a minimal need for talk therapy once their brain is well regulated as stressors are not as disruptive to their life as they once were.
-If you already have a talk therapist, I am happy to communicate and coordinate treatment with him or her.
+If you already have a talk therapist, I am happy to communicate and coordinate treatment with them.
 For those who utilize all three modalities, our work can be fluid and tailored to what your needs are.
 I’m open to feedback and adjusting as time passes!

 How did you get into this field?

--I first read about neurofeedback in Bessel Van Der Kolk’s book, “The Body Keeps the Score.”
+I first read about neurofeedback in Bessel Van Der Kolk’s book, “The Body Keeps the Score.”
 The information provided peaked my interest and I continued to take in content about.
 I felt that it was important to hear about someone’s personal experience with it before I moved forward with referrals or training my own brain.
 A long term client of mine decided to try it.
 I followed their results throughout training and became so excited that I decided to have my brain trained.
 I started my own brain training with Kent Crawford at Charlotte Neurofeedback Associates.
 He recommended that I read Sebern Fisher’s book “Neurofeedback in the Treatment of Developmental Trauma.”
 She is a psychotherapist and neurofeedback practitioner who introduced Bessel Van Der Kolk to the modality.
 One line in particular stood out to me; “you need to treat the mind, body, and brain to heal trauma.”
 At that point in my career, I had spent over 10 years as a talk therapist and 2 years as a yoga instructor.
 I looked at neurofeedback as the third piece in my work.
 I couldn’t wait to return to Kent and find out how to get trained in neurofeedback.
 He recommended that I train under Sue and Siegfried Othmer in Woodland Hills, CA at the EEG Institute.
 I signed up for the training in December.
 In the meantime, I continued to have my brain trained(obtaining very exciting results) and referred some of my own clients for training.
 It was so exciting to see and experience all of the results that myself and others were getting from neurofeedback.